 Agincourt Reef

-Agincourt Reef is found on the outer edge of the Great Barrier Reef.
-It is made up of several ribbon reefs that run parallel to the continental shelf.
-Ribbon reefs, such as those found at Agincourt, are considered to be the most pristine ecosystems in the Great Barrier Reef, making them great for both snorkelling and scuba diving.
-Agincourt Reef is located 65 kilometres off the coast of Port Douglas and is often visited by tours departing from here, taking only about 90 minutes to reach.
+Agincourt Reef is found on the outer edge of the Great Barrier Reef, located around 65km northeast off the coast of Port Douglas.
+It's often visited by tours departing from Port Douglas Crystalbrook Marina and takes about 90 minutes to reach.
+Agincourt is made up of several ribbon reefs that run parallel to the continental shelf, and are long and narrow in shape.
+Ribbon reefs, such as those found at Agincourt, are considered to be some of the most pristine ecosystems in the Great Barrier Reef, making them great for both snorkelling and scuba diving.

-There are 4 main sites (labelled #1–#4) at Agincourt Reef that all have their own smaller, specifically named reefs within them for a total of 29 individual reefs.
-Let's get to know a few ...
+There are 4 main sites labelled 1 – 4 at Agincourt Reef that all have their own smaller, specifically named reefs within them for a total of 29 individual reefs.
+Let's explore a few here.

 Barracuda Bommie